 A professor of German and Jewish studies.
 Professional Yiddish translator and German translator.
 See my academic profile.

 I am happy to provide a free consultation and estimate.
-Contact me by sending me an e-mail directly: email@example.com .
-Please send me scans of your documents, preferably on a flatbed scanner, in color, at high resolution (600 dpi).
+Contact me using the form at right or e-mailing me directly: [email protected] .
+Preferably scan your documents on a flatbed scanner, in color, at a high resolution (600 dpi).

 Experienced Yiddish Translator